 - MBA6020 Marketing Management (3)

 - MBA6030 Leadership and Organizational Behavior (3)

 - MBA6100 Strategic Management (3)

 - MBA6200 Human Resource Management (3)

-- MBA6230 Strategic Human Resource Management (3)

 - MBA6500 Global Business Immersion (3)

+- MBA6560 Leadership for Not-for-Profit Organizations (3)

 - MBA6610 Leading Organizational Development (3)

 - MBA6620 Leading Strategically (3)

 - MBA6630 Leading Teams (3)

-- MBA6810 ST: Leading Nonprofits (3)

 - Note: This degree requires students complete a minimum of 32 semester hours in the program, of which 24 semester hours must be in communication.
 In addition, eight semester hours of communication and/or approved cognate coursework are required to complete the full degree requirements.